-Australian Standard energy audits fall into one of three categories:
+Australian Standard energy audits fall into 1 of 3 categories:

 Type 1 audits (basic energy audits)

-A Type 1 audit will provide a basic overview of your company’s energy consumption, and a broad estimate of energy savings available from opportunities with relatively short payback periods.
-These audits are useful for smaller businesses, or to evaluate the broad potential to save energy at larger sites, if energy efficiency has not yet been assessed.
+This will provide a basic overview of your company’s energy consumption, and a broad estimate of energy savings available from opportunities with relatively short payback periods.
+These audits are useful for smaller businesses.
+Larger businesses can also benefit if energy efficiency has not yet been assessed.

 Type 2 audits (detailed energy audits)

-Type 2 audits provide a more rigorous analysis of your company’s energy consumption.
-These audits will quantify potential energy savings based on detailed data and analysis of the specific equipment and operating conditions applying to each site.
-This level of audit also includes financial evaluation of opportunities (based on agreed financial criteria) which will help business owners prioritise the opportunities shown in the audit.
-For these audits, installation of additional measurement equipment is not generally required.
+This will provide a more rigorous analysis of your company’s energy consumption.
+It will quantify potential energy savings based on detailed data and analysis of the specific equipment and operating conditions applying to each site.
+This also includes financial evaluation of opportunities based on agreed financial criteria that will help business owners prioritise the opportunities shown in the audit.
+Installation of additional measurement equipment is not generally required.

 Type 3 audits (precision subsystem audits)

-Type 3 audits are useful for larger businesses with specialist equipment, or companies with major production facilities.
-These audits focus on a major subsystem, such as boilers or compressed air systems, and involve taking additional measurements to quantify opportunities to a higher level of accuracy than less complex audits.
+This is useful for larger businesses with specialist equipment, or companies with major production facilities.
+These audits focus on a major subsystem, such as boilers or compressed air systems.
+It involves additional measurements to quantify opportunities to a higher level of accuracy than less complex audits.

-Energy auditor training and accreditation varies from state to state.
+Energy auditor training and accreditation varies between states and territories.

 The NSW Office of Environment & Heritage lists energy efficiency experts.

 The Australian standards specify the kinds of skills, knowledge and experience assessors need to do their job well.
-These requirements vary by industry, but also by the type of audit and the equipment used by the business.
-Bearing that in mind, questions to ask when selecting an assessor might include:
+These requirements can vary across industry depending on the audit required and the equipment used by the business.
+Questions to ask when selecting an assessor may include:

 - Have you assessed other businesses in my sector?

-- Can you provide references from other business owners (ideally in my sector) you have audited for energy efficiency using the Australian Standard, or for government energy efficiency programs?
+- Can you provide references from similar business owners you’ve audited using the Australian Standard?

 - What type of audit are you experienced and qualified to provide for the equipment at my site?